Uberi/University-Notes/ECON101/ECON101.md

 **Land** is a general term that refers to factors of production taken from nature, such as real estate, water, or raw materials.
 It means "natural resources" in economic contexts.

-**Labour** is the work time and work effort that people devote to producing goods and services.
+**Labour** is the work, time and, effort that people devote to producing goods and services.
 The quality of labour depends on **human capital** - the knowledge and skill people have.
 Human capital is created through education, training, and experience.

 **Capital** are the tools, instruments, machines, buildings, etc. used  to produce goods and services.